 Maybe you don’t know why you keep ending up single, and you want that to change.
 Maybe you’re looking for more insight into your relationships and why they’re not feeling like a good fit.
 Maybe you’ve dealt with unhealthy relationships in the past and you’d like to process that and put it behind you.

-I’m a firm believer in “you’re not attracting assholes, you just aren’t setting boundaries well enough for you to weed ’em out.”
+We are firm believers in “you’re not attracting assholes, you just aren’t setting boundaries well enough for you to weed ’em out.”
 Clarifying in on boundary setting and people-pleasing behaviors can help to combat unhealthy and codependent relationship styles.
 Better understanding your own attachment style can help to bring needed insight into rectifying attachment issues.

 Therapy is great because just by doing it, you are working on building better communication skills which you will take into future relationships.
 Attending therapy tailored to you can help you to unpack that relationship baggage so you aren’t dragging it along into the future unnecessarily.

 Maybe you’re a newbie, or maybe you’re a bigshot on some niche subreddits.
-I’m not here to judge.
+We’re not here to judge.

 Whether you’re a sex worker, involved in a nontraditional field, or just like to have a little fun in a way you don’t see on Lifetime, seeing a counselor will probably be good for your mental health and wellbeing.
 Ensuring that your counselor is a good fit is a best practice for ensuring you’ll get the most out of therapy.

 More than a party of two?
 Single poly?
+Relationship anarchist?
 Managing relationship stuff from a group of partners, metamours, and more?

 Ensuring you are a good fit with your therapist is important, and it’s scary sometimes to come out about open stuff because you don’t want to hear it again like you’ve heard it all before: this is more than just a “swingin’ lifestyle,” and you are so far beyond the narrative of “make up your mind;” if you are feeling like you’re nonmonog and it’s here to stay, that’s OK and not a therapist’s job to try and change that for you when we’re enmeshed in monogamy culture.